Chapter 4:

 The front door buzzer rung from a speaker installed along the edge of the closet ceiling.
 The library wasn’t open yet.
 But if they knew about the buzzer then it meant he had a syndicate customer to peruse his selection of cured magic items.
 Grabby turned off the light and slammed the door.

-The mop and the spell book found themselves left in the dark.
+The mop and the spell book found themselves in the dark.

 -----

-The dry air stifled with no moisture in the fog, which existed in flecks like static.
-A fog persisted.
-A faint light filtered through the fog above.
+Dry air fog existed in static like flecks.
+Faint light filtered through.
 A chair stood on a flat surface.
 She couldn’t see anything else.

 Lilly rubbed her eyes.
-Her hands went through them.
-They didn’t exist, not in the way any normal person thought of eyes.
+Her ghostly hands went through them.
+They didn’t exist, not in the way any normal person thought of hands, or even eyes.
 Though she could see.
 She pushed back her hair.
-A wave of writing flew behind her ghostly form.
+A wave of scribbles flew behind her.

 Her body felt transparent, like a screen composed of many floating parts.
 She looked at her hands.
 The closer she bought them to her face the less visible they became.
 Symbols floated through the fog.
 Some were English, some were kanji, some were colors, some numbers, others were shapes she’d never seen before.
-A wave of her hand through the static fog created a moving screen that snapped back into her shape.
+A wave of her hand through static fog created a moving screen.
+It snapped back into her shape when she halted.

 Shape without form!
 The general shape of her body existed in this space as a floating collection of symbols.